robingiraud/ecv-m2-examg/README.md

 ## Description

-This app allows user lists all images and for save an image to an user's collection, you can like a picture and comment a picture.
+This app allows user to display an existing list of images, you can save an image to your images collection, you can like/unlike an image and comment an image from the global list.

 API URL : `https://examg-api.herokuapp.com/`